 Budget and Duration of Support: Are the budget and duration appropriate and realistic for the proposed project?
 Will the amount requested enable the applicant to reach appropriate milestones?
 Is the use of the funds requested in line with the stated objectives of the applicant and CPRIT?
 Is it clear how funds will be used?
-(Does the use of funds indicate a commitment to conducting the project work in Texas?
-Is it clear that no CPRIT funds will be sent to the corporate headquarters if those headquarters remain outside of Texas?)
-Does the proposed investment fund the development of the proposed product, service, or technology to a point where, if the results are positive, it is likely that the project will be able to attract further financial support outside of CPRIT?
+Does the proposed investment fund the research and development of the proposed product, service, or technology to a point where, if the results are positive, it is likely that the project will be able to attract further financial support outside of CPRIT?